kellpossible/blog/content/Adventures/21-SkiingInJapan.rst

 passed away) bought the small abandoned primary school (abandonded due to declining population), and turned it into a local history museum.
-You could easily spend two days wandering around its hallways and rooms observing the photos and items on display, and I did in fact spend an entire day doing this!
+You could easily spend two days wandering around its hallways and classrooms observing the many photos and items on display, and I did in fact spend an entire day doing this!
 Maiko runs an airbnb with private and hostel style rooms, along with a resteraunt with meals cooked by her in her kitchen.
 She has three cute kids, whom I played basketball with and observed their cooking skills.
 On Christmas eve I was the only guest staying, so Maiko invited me for dinner with her family and her parents who live in the house next door.
 From this point onwards I felt like I was a part of the family.
 I was so taken by the place that before I had left I booked another 4 day stay for later in the trip.

 A few months previously, while hunting around online for people to go backcountry skiing with in Hokkaido, a friend put me onto